souffle-lang/souffle-lang.github.io/_docs/datalog.md

 Clauses have qualifiers which direct the query planner for better query execution.
 The qualifier
 ".strict" forces the query planner to use the order of the specified clause.
-The qualifer ".plan" permits the programmer to specify for each version of the clause an own schedule.
+The qualifer ".plan" permits the programmer to specify a schedule for each version of the clause.
 Several versions of a clause may occur if the clause is evaluated in a fixpoint.

 # Negation